jdhern17/LinuxQuizzer/SECURITY.md

 - **No External User Data**: This application does not handle or store external user data, reducing the attack surface significantly.
 - **Encryption**: Data transfers between the frontend and backend are secured using HTTPS (via Let’s Encrypt SSL certificates).
 - **MongoDB Security**: MongoDB is secured with authentication and SSL, ensuring that even internal application data is protected.

 ---

+## Acknowledgements

+This README was developed with the assistance of OpenAI’s ChatGPT for verification of information, grammar, and content.

+---